 The large New Year Parade in Belleville is distinctly Chinese, with lots of lions, dragons, martial arts, and dancers.

 The Belleville neighborhood, which spans parts of four Paris districts (10, 11, 19, 20), includes a large number of residents with roots in China, especially eastern and southern coastal provinces.
-With relatively few Vietnamese or other Southeast Asians living in this neighborhood, New Year celebrations focus on mostly Chinese customs.

 Photo courtesy of Sébastien Bertrand